Cowporation/SprintCompass/README.md

 ### Get project by id
 ---

-  Returns json data about all projects
+  Returns json data for a project by id

 * **URL**